Local Beard Honest Review: My Chattanooga Barber’s Lineup

-This is my Local Beard honest review of his lineup.
-It’s also the story of why I’m writing about a guy who runs a small business in Chattanooga, when a more obvious move for a blog like this would be to chase whatever beard brand is trending on TikTok this week.
-Short version: when the guy who has been shaping your beard for four years starts selling the products he’s been recommending to you that whole time, it’s not a hard call to write about him.
+So this is my Local Beard honest review of his lineup.
+It’s also the story of why I’d write about a guy running a small business in Chattanooga instead of chasing whatever beard brand is trending on TikTok this week.
+Short version: when the man who has been shaping your beard for four years starts selling the products he’s been recommending that whole time, writing about him is not a hard call.

 Disclosure: I am not getting paid, comped, or otherwise compensated for this post.
 Matt is my barber.
 I pay full price for haircuts at Chapel Barber and full price for the Local Beard products I’ve bought.
 I’m writing this because the products work and the shop is worth knowing about.